Augmenting Reinforcement Learning with Transformer-based Scene Representation Learning for Decision-making of Autonomous Driving: Results and Discussions

 The testing scenarios are constructed with the same road networks but different settings for parameters in Table \ref{table_1} in terms of randomness and random seeds.
 The rule-based method (RDM) is also introduced during testing in comparison with other learning-based decision-making methods.
 Each of the following baseline and the Scene-Rep Transformer is tested for 50 episodes under each urban scenario.
 Statistics for three evaluation metrics (success rate, collision rate, and stagnation) during testing are presented in Table \ref{tab:tab2}.
 Note that the three metrics do not necessarily add up to 100\%, as the ego vehicle agent may reach the wrong destination occasionally.

 The testing results in Table \ref{tab:tab2} are in accordance with the training outcomes.
 Our proposed Scene-Rep Transformer RL framework achieves the best performance in all five urban scenarios.
 The proposed method brings about the highest test success rate with much fewer failure cases by collisions.
 Apart from the performance brought by global predictive knowledge, the capability of local predictions aided with Transformer is also verified in the MST baseline, resulting in an overall improvement compared with the DrQ baseline.
-However, the MST is still limited by its sole guidance for state-space compared with the guidance of both state action space sequentially through global predictions.
+However, the MST is still limited

+by its sole guidance for state space compared with the guidance of both state action space sequentially through global predictions.
 Thus, for urban scenarios that require long-term driving maneuvers (Roundabout-B and C in Table \ref{tab:tab2}) that complicate the exploration space, the performance of MST is similar to DrQ as they both merely place emphasis on the state space.
-The performances for SAC and PPO are alike in their training results, mainly due to their limitations illustrated in the previous section.
+The performances of SAC and PPO are alike in their training results, mainly due to their limitations illustrated in the previous section.
+Coinciding with previous results, DT performs better in long-term tasks (R-C).
+Still, DT is compromised by interactive and short-term task (Left turn), due to the verbosity and lacks of interaction modeling.
 Notably, the rule-based driver model displays terrible performance in testing, due to its inability to cope with stochastic traffic flows and collides with aggressive vehicles to cut in the ego vehicle's driving routes.

 For the metric regarding driving efficiency (Stag.\%), learning-based baselines show considerable performance with scarce cases of stagnation for the ego vehicle.
 Cases over time step limits are mainly concentrated in Roundabout-C scenarios for PPO and SAC, as it requires longer task completion time, and may stop at a traffic jam in such scenarios.
 The highest stagnation for inefficiency occurs from the rule-based model in the unprotected left turn.
-As rule-based driving agent suffers from over-conservative behaviors faced with dense traffic from the main road, the ego vehicle will remain to wait at the T-intersection until it reaches the time limit.
-The testing results clearly indicate that the rule-based driving model shows poor performances encountering urban scenarios with more sophisticated and stochastic settings.
+As a rule-based driving agent suffers from over-conservative behaviors when faced with dense traffic from the main road, the ego vehicle will remain to wait at the T-intersection until it reaches the time limit.
+The testing results clearly indicate that the rule-based driving model shows poor performance when encountering urban scenarios with more sophisticated and stochastic settings.